Strategic Choice Cascade: The 5 Strategic Choices

 What Is the Strategic Choice Cascade?

 The Strategic Choice Cascade is a structured strategy framework developed by Roger Martin and A.G.
-Lafley — described in their landmark book Playing to Win: How Strategy Really Works.
-It defines strategy not as a vision or a plan, but as a set of five integrated, reinforcing choices that together determine how an organization competes and wins in its chosen markets.
+Lafley described in their landmark book Playing to Win: How Strategy Really Works.
+It defines strategy not as a vision or a plan, but as a set of five integrated, reinforcing choices that together determine how an organisation competes and wins in its chosen markets.

-Unlike traditional strategic planning that produces thick documents and vague goals, the Choice Cascade demands clarity: each level of the cascade directly constrains and informs the next, creating a logic chain from organizational aspiration down to the management systems that govern daily operations.
+Unlike traditional strategic planning that produces thick documents and vague goals, the Choice Cascade demands clarity: each level of the cascade directly constrains and informs the next, creating a logic chain from organisational aspiration down to the management systems that govern daily operations.

 Strategy is not a long planning document.
-It is a set of choices about winning — choices that must fit together to create a coherent, self-reinforcing system.— Roger Martin & A.G.
-Lafley, Playing to Win
+It is a set of choices about winning, choices that must fit together to create a coherent, self-reinforcing system.

-The Five Choices of the Cascade
+The Five Strategic Choices of the Cascade

-Each choice flows from — and reinforces — the one above it
+Each choice flows from and reinforces the one above it

 Core question: What does winning look like for us?